jean-emmanuel/midi2osc/README.md

     4: '/Transport/Record'
 }
 ```
-- osc message will be '/oscName/Transport/Record 1' for a midi CC (controler=4, value=127)
-- midi values from 0 to 127 are mapped between 0.0 and 1.0

 - once running, the router must be connected to the appropriate midi device using a patchbay such as qjackctl
-- feedBackMidi can be set to 1 in order to convert osc messages sent to router into midi control changes sent to the device